akiselka/Teams-Presence/README.md

 ## Prerequisites
 - Get Rasbian running with the latest version of Python3
 - Solder your [Unicorn HAT Mini](https://www.adafruit.com/product/4637) with your Raspberry Pi
-- *Optionally* use a [diffuser](https://shop.pimoroni.com/products/phat-diffuser) to make the result more attractive

 ## Installation
 To install the script and all the according libraries, clone the repository and run the ```sudo ./install.sh``` command.